Tax Base Revitalization Account (TBRA)

 - Encourage use of existing parks or walking trails

 - Support projects that are poised for redevelopment

 A competitive application relies on a public‐private partnership between a city, county or local development authority and a private developer or land‐owner to complete a redevelopment.
 Typically programs at the Minnesota Pollution Control Agency (MPCA), the Minnesota Department of Employment and Economic Development (DEED), and Hennepin/Ramsey County complement TBRA awards.

 From 1996-2018, the Metropolitan Council awarded 501 brownfield investigation and cleanup grants totaling over $137M million to projects in 45 cities and towns.
 New and completed projects are helping to leverage billions of dollars in private investment, create and maintain 44,000 jobs and clean up more than 2,000 acres of contaminated properties.

-You are invited to a panel presentation on $8M in local public grants to clean up contaminated sites on September 5.
+You are invited to a panel presentation on local public grants to clean up contaminated sites on February 18.
 Help is available for redevelopments with new jobs or affordable housing units that add to the local tax base.
-Tour a multi-tenant industrial building developed by the Ryan Companies after the session.
-(RSVP required.)
 For more information go to the event details.
 For individual assistance or to arrange a tour of your prospective project site, contact us.

 Apply for Grants

 Email is the best contact as staff are currently working from home